uclahs-cds/pipeline-call-sSV/README.md

 ## Overview:
-The call-sSV pipeline calls structural variants utilizing [Delly](https://github.com/dellytools/delly).
+The call-sSV pipeline calls somatic structural variants utilizing [Delly](https://github.com/dellytools/delly).
 This pipeline requires at least one tumor sample and a matched control sample.
 This pipeline is developed using Nextflow , docker and can run either on a single node linux machine or a multi-node HPC cluster (e.g. Slurm, SGE).
-Additionally, it has been validated with the SMC-HET dataset.

 ## How to Run: